 Become a Councillor

-- just over a quarter (27 per cent) of councillors are women (approximately half of the population is women)
+- 31 per cent of councillors are women (approximately half of the population is women)

 - the most common age group of councillors is 60-69 years, followed by 50-59 years (the median age of the population is approximately 38)

 - 2 per cent of all councillors identified as Aboriginal or Torres Strait Islander (2.9 per cent of the NSW population is Aboriginal or Torres Strait Islander)